-Growing Fresh Mint Plant indoors in your AeroGarden is an excellent solution to having Mint at your fingertips when preparing your favourite foods in the kitchen.
+Growing Fresh Mint Plant indoors in your AeroGarden smells awesome and is an excellent solution to having Mint at your fingertips when preparing your favourite foods in the kitchen.
 But when it comes to identifying Mint, it’s so noticeable due to its strong smell when you brush past the herb or touch the leaves.

 Mint has been mentioned and used during Biblical times, and has many advantages in medicinal purposes, flavouring for food and taste and now found in personal and cleaning products.

 Today there are many different types of mint plants all have different flavours and strength in taste.
 The benefits of this plant can be found in traditional medicine, cleaning products and cosmetics.
 However, many people have allergic reactions when the plant has touched the skin or consumed.

 Mint is usually an outdoor plant, but it can be grown quite successfully indoors in an AeroGarden all year round.

 AeroGarden Kits contain a small bottle of specially made nutrients.
 Once fully grown, Mint is ideal for your culinary meals.
 Also, be on the lookout for pest and diseases just because the plant has a strong mint smell, that does not prevent is from getting rust for being attacked by pests.

 There are so many varieties of mint plants on the market today that it’s difficult to tell sometimes which plant is part of the mint family.

 The best way to tell is to smell the leaves.
 The smell should be fresh, smell like Mint.

 - Grows to 2 feet tall or taller